 Whether you blog for business or for pleasure, there is no doubt that aside from WordPress, you use a variety of other tools on a daily basis.
 And one of those tools is your browser.
-When it comes to browsers, Chrome remains at the top of the list.
+When it comes to browsers, Chrome remains at the top of the list, with 73% of the browser market share.
 Similarly to WordPress, one of the browsers most-loved features are its Chrome extensions to add extra functionality.

 Fortunately for us WordPress users, Chrome has plenty of extensions that allow you to save time and be more productive.

 If you’re using Gmail, make sure to check these top Gmail add-ons and extensions as well.